 Ken Thompson: My teachers recommended me.
 I wasn't looking for a job I was just hanging around.
 I was having a good time.
-I kind of almost ran the school, you know, as far as computers go.
+I kind of almost ran the school as far as computers go.
 I was into every nook and corner, and they sicked a Bell Labs recruiter on me, who tried to get me down for an interview the entire week he was there.
-And finally on the last night before he was going home he called me at home and came over, actually came over to my house to interview me.
+And finally on the last night before he was going home he called me at home and came over -- actually came over to my house to interview me.
 And disappeared, then I got a letter inviting me for an interview on the East Coast.
-And I had a lot of old friends that were spread all over the U.S. from the Navy brat kind of days and so I told him, you know, that you know I wasn't interested in a job but I'd take their interview just to, you know, get a free ride to the East Coast to visit some of my friends.
-And they said anything you want, you know, that's fine; and went to the East Coast, I interviewed two days out there; one day at Wippanee, one day at Murray Hill.
-Wippanee was grim and Murray Hill there were actually two departments that looked very good.
-And when I got home there was a letter saying, you know, if you want as job you can have it, just rank the departments in order.
-And I thought about it for a week or so and then ranked them, sent them in and I got offers from the top two that I'd ranked, and thought about that for another couple weeks and said, okay.
+And I had a lot of old friends that were spread all over the U.S. from the Navy brat kind of days and so I told him that I wasn't interested in a job but I'd take their interview just to get a free ride to the East Coast to visit some of my friends.
+And they said "anything you want, you know, that's fine"; and went to the East Coast, I interviewed two days out there; one day at Whippany, one day at Murray Hill.
+Whippany was grim, and at Murray Hill there were actually two departments that looked very good.
+And when I got home there was a letter saying, if you want as job you can have it, just rank the departments in order.
+And I thought about it for a week or so and then ranked them, sent them in and I got offers from the top two that I'd ranked, and thought about that for another couple weeks and said, "okay".

-Q: Okay; now an interesting testament to the persistence of that recruiter, yes.
+Q: Okay.
+Now an interesting testament to the persistence of that recruiter, yes.
 Okay, so anyway, you moved to Bell Labs and when was that?